sundialr - An Interface to 'SUNDIALS' Ordinary Differential Equation (ODE) Solvers

 df1 <- cvodes(time_vec, IC, ODE_R , params, reltol, abstol,"STG",F) ## using R

-equal to the length of the time vector (time_vec
+equal to the length of the time vector (time_vec) and the

 number of columns being equal to length of (y